Build your first AI agent

 About the example AI agent process

-The example AI agent process is a chatbot that you (the user) can interact with via a user task form.
+The example AI agent process is a chatbot that you can interact with via a user task form.

 The process showcases how an AI agent can: